pryv/dev-site/source/faq-api.md

 ### How long should I keep an access token valid ?

 Accesses are not systematically set with an expiry date.
 The optional field `expireAfter` of an [Access token](https://api.pryv.com/reference/#access) allows you to set an expiry date for the token if you want to.
-It is important to bear in mind that if a token expires, you will need to keep a “master token” to be able to generate new ones.

 If you are concerned with the security of the access, we provide you with monitoring tools to detect fraudulent use of tokens [here](https://api.pryv.com/reference/#audit).